wp-plugins/blockalyzer-adblock-counter/readme.txt

 Tags: ads, ad, adblock, adblocker, ad blocker, ad block, adblock count, adblock counter, ad analysis, ad optimization Requires at least: 3.4
 Tested up to: 3.5.1
-Stable tag: 1.2.4.1
+Stable tag: 1.2.5.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Count how many of your visitors actually use an ad blocker.
+Count the number of visits from users with an ad blocker.

 == Description ==

-*BlockAlyzer* counts how many of your visitors actually use an ad blocker.
+*BlockAlyzer* counts how many of your visitors are using an ad blocker.
 You might use this to estimate the impact of adblock add-ons on your income from advertisement.

 **compare your data with others**